-This paper is organized as follows: in Sect.~\ref{sec:methodology} we present our methodology.
-The study of the convergence of the simulation set-up used in this work is presented in detail in Sect.~\ref{sec:mastering}.
-In Sect.~\ref{sec:modeling}, we present our modeling of the HMF.
+This paper is organised as follows: in Sect.~\ref{sec:methodology} we present our methodology.
+The study of the convergence of the simulation setup used in this work is presented in detail in Sect.~\ref{sec:mastering}.
+In Sect.~\ref{sec:modeling}, we present our modelling of the HMF.
 Our results are presented in Sect.~\ref{sec:results}.
-Finally, our concluding remarks are drawn in Sect.~\ref{sec:conclusions}.
-Additionally, in Appendixes~\ref{sec:App-convergence}, \ref{sec:App-hf}, and \ref{sec:App-quality}, we present, respectively, further numerical convergence tests for our adopted set-up, a comparison between the HMF calibrated in different halo-finders, and the robustness of our calibration as a function of redshift.
+Finally, concluding remarks are provided in Sect.~\ref{sec:conclusions}.
+Additionally, in Appendixes~\ref{sec:App-convergence}, \ref{sec:App-hf}, and \ref{sec:App-quality}, we present further numerical convergence tests for our adopted setup, a comparison between the HMF calibrated in different halo finders, and the robustness of our calibration as a function of redshift, respectively.